appdev-lessons/debugging/content.md

 - **Utilize Console Logs**: Alongside breakpoints, judicious use of console.log() can provide valuable insights into the state of your application at various points.
 - **Check for JavaScript Errors**: The browser's console will display JavaScript errors, which can be crucial clues in diagnosing problems.

-## Practice Exercise: Debugging a Rails Application
+## Practice Exercise: Debugging Your Application
 Now, let's put your new debugging skills into practice.
-Follow these steps in your existing Rails project:
+Follow these steps in your existing Ruby project:

 - Identify a feature or a bug in your application where you suspect an issue.
 - Insert `debugger` at a strategic location in your code.